isomerpages/pmo-nccs/_singapores-climate-action/Mitigation Efforts/Buildings.md

 * 80% of new developments (by GFA) to be [Super Low Energy (SLE)](https://www1.bca.gov.sg/buildsg/sustainability/super-low-energy-programme) buildings from 2030 onwards; and
 * 80% improvement in energy efficiency (compared to 2005 levels) for best-in-class green buildings by 2030.

-Other key strategies under the SGBMP include raising the sustainability standards of existing buildings, driving the adoption of SLE standards for new buildings, and pushing the boundaries of energy efficiency through research and innovation through various policy levers and initiatives.
+Other key strategies include raising the sustainability standards of existing buildings, driving the adoption of SLE standards for new buildings, and pushing the boundaries of energy efficiency through research and innovation through various policy levers and initiatives.

 **Greening Buildings through Minimum Energy Performance Requirements and Green Mark Standards**